 As a soloist, Alice has performed Telemann’s Concerto for Three Violins in F Major alongside Rachel Podger at the Wigmore Hall and has been selected for the Handel House Talent Scheme 2018/19.

 As a founding member of Ensemble Molière, Alice has performed at the Brighton Early Music Festival, Bruges Early Music Festival and made her BBC Radio debut on BBC radio 3's In Tune.
+Their debut album Dance Sweets is now available to buy.

 She plays on a Thomas Kennedy violin on loan from the Harrison Frank Foundation.